ml-in-barcelona/server-reason-react/rfcs/0-manifest.md

 register("Promise_renderer", React.lazy(() => import("./app/demo/universal/js/Promise_renderer.js")));
           ^^^^^^^^^^^^^^^^
 ```
-The "name" is currently the file name.
-In reason-react, the name is the module name (and some $ in the name for nested modules), but that's not a problem.
-In the RSC model, we can specify the exported name and this logic is already implemented in reason-react-ppx.
+The "name" is currently the file name without the extension ("Counter").
+In reason-react, it handles nested modules and adds $ on each level, but that's not a problem.
+In the RSC model, we are free to specify this name with whatever we want, both using __FILE__ (which is the relative path to the file: "./demo/universal/native/lib/Counter.re") or have the same logic as reason-react-ppx.

 ```
 register("Promise_renderer", React.lazy(() => import("./app/demo/universal/js/Promise_renderer.js")));